liquidctl/liquidctl/docs/corsair-commander.md

 ## Controlling the LEDs

-The Commander Pro has 2 lighting channels that can have up to 96 leds connected to each.
+The devices have 2 lighting channels that can have up to 96 leds connected to each.
 LED channels are specified as either `led1` or `led2` with channel 1 being the default.

 The table bellow summarizes the available modes, and their associated